 - You cannot use scatter-loading.
-However, the Base Platform linking model is an extension to the BPABI model that supports scatter-loading. - The model assumes that shared objects cannot throw a C++ exception. - The default value of the --pltgot option is direct. - Symbol versioning must be used to ensure that all the required symbols are available at load time.
+However, the Base Platform linking model is an extension to the BPABI model that supports scatter-loading. - The model assumes that shared objects cannot throw a C++ exception. - The default value of the --pltgot option is direct. - You must use symbol versioning to ensure that all the required symbols are available at load time.